Skip to main content Skip to footer

 • Three Short Prose Pieces by Jaan Oks

-This belongs only to humans—to the only earthly god—the human alone, set apart and blessed for those who, within their sexes, are male and female.
-All else is blasphemy against nature—those proud to their very hair, those exceedingly beautiful and lustful devils, that swollen, desireless, castrated god—who feel shame for the deficiencies in the structure…
+This belongs only to humans to the only earthly god – the human alone, set apart and blessed for those who, within their sexes, are male and female.
+All else is blasphemy against nature – those proud to their very hair, those exceedingly beautiful and lustful devils, that swollen, desireless, castrated god – who feel…

 Fiction